 Here’s the thing about comic books: they’re an irreplaceable art form.
 It’s a bold statement, given the conversations surrounding physical formats and the nondescript future of literature, but whether you’re a lifelong Marvel dork, an unapologetic indiehead, or a mix of both, you won't find the kinds of narratives being portrayed in this graphic format anywhere else -- at least, until they're made into movies.
 Writers, artists, and colorists continue to upend traditional storytelling norms; they’ve found a way to blur genres and pin the world’s greatest heroes to more accurate representations of love, heartache, loss, mental health, and diversity.
-Their stories are still some of the best forms of pure escapism there is, and below are the books from 2019 that do it to the ultimate degree.
-We'll be updating this list all year -- check back often for new reads.
+Their stories are still some of the best forms of pure escapism there is, and below are the books from 2019 that have done it to the ultimate degree.

 Release date: December 12, 2018 (Ongoing) Let’s be real here: Batman has seen some shit.
 He’s been openly traumatized by soap-opera levels of heartbreak and paranoia, but Scott Snyder’s The Batman Who Laughs is a genre-shattering take on an old paragon.
 Why?
 It's a psychological rush that doesn't quit, even when it knows it probably should have.
 Snyder and Jock’s follow-up to Dark Nights: Metal and the evil within staples The Batman Who Laughs to a clinically insane multiverse plot that forces Bruce Wayne to cope with the dark matter in his inner demons and fears.
 It’s jagged, visceral, and inherently horrifying, and while their depiction of The Joker is a corrosive nightmare that finds elegance in death, it’s a can't-miss series due to its ability to stick out in a decade full of creative reinvention.
 Buy Issue #1 here.

 12. Invisible Kingdom